 Since these 9 Baked Oatmeal Cups have been such a reader favorite, I’m slowing trying to give each of the flavors their own post.

-These Honey Nut Baked Oatmeal Cups are soft, chewy and perfect for an easy and delicious breakfast on the go.
+What I love about these Honey Nut Baked Oatmeal Cups are that they are soft, chewy and perfect for an easy and delicious breakfast on the go.
 My kids love starting chilly autumn mornings with a bowl of oatmeal, and I think it’s always fun to switch things up.

 HOW TO MAKE HONEY NUT BAKED OATMEAL CUPS: